younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/overview.md

 The bot then provides the impact of the accessibility issues by mapping them against the axe-core library of Deque System, a company that provides digital accessibility audits and software tools.
 Deque’s AXE accessibility testing engine is used to test the accessibility of websites and other HTML-based user interfaces.

+The results of Purple HATS’s scans are then compiled in JSON format, and an HTML report is generated, providing users flexibility as to how they review accessibility findings.